 Yet, having traveled that road herself, Zeise has homeschoolers’ best interests in mind, rather than simply trying to make the most money possible.

 “About.com wants stickiness,” she explains.
 “So they have no navigation.
 You just go back and forth, click, click, back up, and therefore it makes it look like you’re there for a really long time.
 My object is mostly to help people find what they need, as fast as possible.
 That’s not the best advertising technique.
 If you want the really big [advertising] money, you want visitors totally lost on your site.”
 Zeise laughs.

 But does A to Z Home’s Cool make money?
 Does it need to, or is it just a fun project for a homeschooling mom?
 The answer is, it’s fun, but yes, it does need to make money.
 And it does make some, but Zeise would love to see that grow.
 Her husband, Fred Zeise, like so many in Silicon Valley, was laid off his from his computer job more than a year ago.
 Money is tight for the couple.
 Purchasing from advertisers on the blog help Ann earn income and pay for the expenses of working on the site almost every day, all day.

 When this article was written, Fred Zeise was at Nisvara, a Silicon Valley startup company that didn’t yet have funding for salaries, Fred was working on building a silent, fan-less computer, which he is thrilled to show to visitors.
 His coworkers show us carbon wire that will eventually be part of “an elevator to a space station.”
 It seems like an exciting place to be.

 She also has many links throughout the site to homeschooling books and other books available through Amazon.com.
 As an Amazon Associate, she earns a referral fee when visitors purchase a book at Amazon, after following a link from her site.
-That has been a steady source of income for her site, but now that Amazon.com has lowered its referral fees, that income is dropping off.
+They has been a steady source of income for her site.
+Canadians are also encouraged to make purchases through Amazon.ca through links on A2Z.